songgeb/I-Love-iOS/iOS开发高手课笔记/《iOS开发高手课》笔记-App启动速度如何优化与监控.md

 What can we do to optimize this part?

 - avoid linking unused frameworks
+- limit the number of dynamic library
+	- Apple
 - avoid unecessary `+load` codes  or move codes from `load` to `initialize`
 	- `initialize` is called after `main`